sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 ## Introduction

-`adsb-ultrafeeder™` is a ADS-B data collector container that can be used to:
+`adsb-ultrafeeder™` is an ADS-B data collector container that can be used to:

 - retrieve ADS-B data from your SDR or other device
 - display it on a local map, including options to show tracks, heatmaps, and system performance graphs